Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Assessment of the Compatibility with Emission Models

 In both synchrotron and photosphere models, there are many different types of spectra that can be produced, mainly depending on the location of the emission site and the flow properties.
-The spectral shape from a synchrotron emitting source depends on the relation between the radiative cooling time and other time scales, related to heating and adiabatic expansion \citep{Tavani2000, Lloyd2000a}.
-The steepest low-energy power law that is allowed (for isotropically distributed pitch angles), is $\alpha =-2/3$ for slow cooled emission (SCS), while steeper slopes down to $\alpha =-3/2$ is expected for (marginally) fast cooling emission.
+The spectral shape from a synchrotron emitting source depends on the relation between the radiative cooling time and other timescales, related to heating and adiabatic expansion \citep{Lloyd2000a,Tavani2000}.
+The steepest low-energy power law that is allowed (for isotropically distributed pitch angles) is $\alpha =-2/3$ for slow-cooled emission (SCS), while steeper slopes down to $\alpha =-3/2$ are expected for (marginally) fast-cooling emission.
 Similarly, the properties of the emission from the photosphere depend on the emission site and the amount of dissipation that occurs in the vicinity of the photosphere.
-If there is no energy dissipation, the spectrum is expected to be slightly broader than a Planck function, namely the non-dissipative photosphere \citep[NDP, ][]{Beloborodov2011, Acuner2018}.
-Typically, though, dissipation is expected around the photosphere, which thus causes the spectral shape to broaden further \citep{Rees2005, Peer2006, Giannios2005, Vurm2013}.
+If there is no energy dissipation, the spectrum is expected to be slightly broader than a Planck function, namely the nondissipative photosphere \citep[NDP;][]{Beloborodov2011, Acuner2018, Meng2019}.
+Typically, though, dissipation is expected around the photosphere, which thus causes the spectral shape to broaden further \citep{Giannios2005, Rees2005, Peer2006, Vurm2013}.

-A few attempts have been made to fit particular cases of these models to the data directly \citep[e.g., ][]{Lloyd-Ronning2002, Ryde2004, Ryde2005, Ahlgren2015, Ryde2017, Oganesian2019, Burgess2020, Acuner2020}.
-However, such studies are limited by the range of models that are used, and by the limited samples that can be studied, due to the computationally costly procedures.
-Alternatively, synthetic data from a certain physical model can be produced, by using the detector response.
+A few attempts have been made to fit particular cases of these models to the data directly \citep[e.g., ][]{Lloyd-Ronning2002, Ryde2004, Ryde2005, Ahlgren2015, Ryde2017, Oganesian2019, Acuner2020, Burgess2020}.
+However, such studies are limited by the range of models that are used and by the limited samples that can be studied due to the computationally costly procedures.
+Alternatively, synthetic data from a certain physical model can be produced by using the detector response.
 The synthetic data can then be fitted with empirical models, accounting for the limitations of the typically adopted analysis methods.
 Such a procedure identifies the parameter space of the empirical model that corresponds to that particular physical model.